-This small East Asian country seems inconspicuous, but it’s popular with Southeast Asians for a reason.
-Fair influences of east and west, abundance of delicacies, cheap and tasteful shopping are only a small part of the charm Taiwan brings.
-The existing language barrier may be daunting, but the locals are overall very accommodating with foreigners.
-Having spent sufficient amount of time exploring and living in this country, I have easily declared it my second home.
-The only thing left that I need to do is to learn how to ride a scooter, which is one of the ways to properly get around like a local.
+This small East Asian country may seem inconspicuous, but it’s popular with Southeast Asians for a reason.
+The fair blend of East and West, abundance of delicacies, and the allure of affordable and tasteful shopping are just a small part of the charm Taiwan brings.
+While the language barrier may seem daunting, the locals are overall very accommodating to foreigners.
+After spending 18 months exploring and living in this country, I easily declared it my second home.
+The only thing left for me to do is to learn how to ride a scooter, one of the ways to properly get around like a local.

 Nonetheless, I keep coming back here, always to visit friends and discover something new.
 Much has changed in ten years, but much has also stayed the same, which puts me at ease.
 I once wondered whether my constant return is just me being overly nostalgic and hung up on a past that was very dear to me.
 It’s not that my life here had been all rosy and lovely; there were plenty of moments I wished to forget.
 But maybe that’s why this place holds so much meaning for me—because I became who I am today from those experiences.
 Such is life, and such should travel be, experiences that shape me.